 ORCID is a not-for-profit organisation, supported by research funders, universities and publishers across the world.
 There are currently over 12 million ORCID iDs.
 Many publishers and research funders now require an ORCID iD as part of their submission and application processes and it is likely to be a future REF requirement.

 As well as providing your unique 16 digit identifier, ORCID also has a profile feature.
 You can populate information about your research activities and create an online CV that stays with you for your entire career.
 You can also link your ORCID iD up with services like CrossRef, Scopus, DataCite and many more so that information about your publications can be automatically added to your profile.

-If you have an ORCID iD already, we recommend linking it to your USIR account.
-This will enable you to push information about your publications from USIR to your ORCID profile (see our guide to importing and exporting between USIR and ORCID), and will provide an authenticated link between your ORCID account and the University.
+Connecting your Worktribe and ORCID profiles will enable you to push information about your publications between both accounts and will provide an authenticated link between your ORCID account and the University.
 It’s really easy and should only take a few minutes – see our step-by-step guide if you’re having problems.